turingschool/md_launch_curriculum/Mod2/Lessons/Week4/CRUDwithORM.md

 ## Intro

-Up to this point, you’ve created a database using PostGreSQL and pgAdmin.
-You’ve used CRUD operations to manipulate your database:
+Up to this point, you've created a database using PostGreSQL and pgAdmin.
+You've used CRUD operations to manipulate your database:

 -   (C)reate new data using the INSERT statement
 -   (R)ead existing data using the SELECT statement
 -   (U)pdate data using the UPDATE statement
 -   (D)elete data using the DELETE statement

-In addition, you’ve used Entity Framework to create a database in PostGreSQL within a C# application.
+In addition, you've used Entity Framework to create a database in PostGreSQL within a C# application.
 The next logical step is to CRUD-ify your database through your ORM.
 Is that a word?
 Do we have too many acronyms?
-Don’t know yet, stay tuned.
+Don't know yet, stay tuned.

 ## Setup